grafana/thema/docs/go-mapping.md

 ### Advanced: Additional Verification

-`BuildLineage()` provides basic lineage validity guarantees.
-However, we may have more things we want to verify about `Ship` - and if so, `LineageShip()` is the place to do it, _after_ a non-error return from `BuildLineage()`.
+`BindLineage()` provides basic lineage validity guarantees.
+However, we may have more things we want to verify about `Ship` - and if so, `LineageShip()` is the place to do it, _after_ a non-error return from `BindLineage()`.

 TODO

 ## Wrap-up

-This tutorial illustrated how, as a Thema lineage author, we take a CUE `#Lineage` and make it available to Go programs as a [`Lineage`](https://pkg.go.dev/github.com/grafana/thema#Lineage) via a standard [`LineageBuilder`](https://pkg.go.dev/github.com/grafana/thema#LineageBuilder) function.
+This tutorial illustrated how, as a Thema lineage author, we take a CUE `#Lineage` and make it available to Go programs as a [`Lineage`](https://pkg.go.dev/github.com/grafana/thema#Lineage) via a standard [`LineageFactory`](https://pkg.go.dev/github.com/grafana/thema#LineageFactory) function.

 In the [next tutorial](go-usage.md), we'll trade our Thema author hat for a Thema consumer hat, and show how to write a Go program that uses the Thema `Lineage` returned from `LineageShip()` to be written against just one version of `Ship`, but be able to handle `Ship`s in any form specified in the lineage.

 [^loaderhelper]:
     `InstancesWithThema` abstracts over [`load.Instances`](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue/load#Instances), which offers far more [options](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue/load#Config) than are usually needed for Thema.
-It's expected that you may need to write your own loader-helper for more complex Thema use cases.
+It's expected that some more complex cases will not fit into `InstancesWithThema`; in such case, plan to write your own loader-helper.

 [^cuetsy]:
     Grafana currently relies on an attribute-driven mechanism for translating Thema schemas to TypeScript using the [cuetsy](https://github.com/grafana/cuetsy) library.
 Current usage is different than the protobuf example here because cuetsy is not Thema-aware, and authors therefore apply attributes to individual schema within lineages.

 [^cuevalidity]:
     The goal is that all constraints necessary for invariant enforcement on lineages are expressed natively in CUE.
-However, some of that enforcement is currently performed by `BuildLineage()` in Go, because it's not (yet) possible to express the necessary constraints natively in CUE.
+However, some of that enforcement is currently performed by `BindLineage()` in Go, because it's not (yet) possible to express the necessary constraints natively in CUE.

-    Today, lineage authors delegate verification to `BuildLineage()`, resulting in uniform invariant enforcement across all Go `Lineage` instances.
-But when all necessary constraints are expressed in CUE, verification can shift left (up?). `BuildLineage()` will delegate enforcement to CUE itself, becoming a passthrough more akin to `LineageShip()`, and guarantee uniformity will naturally extend not just to a Go `Lineage`, but to any analogous construct in the Thema bindings for another language (that has a CUE evaluator).
+    Today, lineage authors delegate verification to `BindLineage()`, resulting in uniform invariant enforcement across all Go `Lineage` instances.
+But when all necessary constraints are expressed in CUE, verification can shift left (up?). `BindLineage()` will delegate enforcement to CUE itself, becoming a passthrough more akin to `LineageShip()`, and guarantee uniformity will naturally extend not just to a Go `Lineage`, but to any analogous construct in the Thema bindings for another language (that has a CUE evaluator).

 [^panic]:
     Arguably, you could call `LineageShip()` in an `init()` function, and `panic()` on error. `panic()` is usually reserved in Go for unrecoverable errors, and a lineage failing to load is unrecoverable: the only possible sources of failure are a) a buggy CUE evaluator, b) backwards incompatible changes in CUE itself, or c) the input CUE is not a valid `#Lineage`.
 As long as the bytes representing the input CUE arrive through reliable transport (e.g. from a colocated file `//go:embed`-ed in the binary), no remediation is possible within the scope of the running program.